Bedrock-OSS/bedrock-wiki/docs/commands/entity-counter.md

 }
 ```

-If using functions, your pack folder structure will be be as follows:
+If using functions, your pack folder structure will be as follows:

 <FolderView
 	:paths="[